-The Pirsig Fellowship (formerly Pirsig Scholars Program) provides an opportunity for men and women who are called to pastoral ministry or missionary service to earn a Master of Divinity degree with little or no educational debt.
+The Pirsig Fellowship (formerly Pirsig Scholars Program) provides an opportunity for men and women who are called to pastoral leadership and other forms of church ministry along with missions to earn a Master of Divinity degree with little or no educational debt.
 The program features a generous scholarship throughout the entire degree program, a community of students who are learning together in preparation for ministry, and a rich learning experience inside and outside of the classroom.

 Pirsig Fellows complete their degree program over a period of 4-5 years with a cohort of other students.
 Each year 10 new Pirsig scholarship recipients will be enrolled in the program.
 The cohort structure allows for robust community to form among students, which is a valuable asset for ministry formation.
 Students enter the program with their cohort, take many classes together, and have numerous shared experiences along the way.